As Well as General Female Health and Healthier Hair

 Spend enough time among natural health lifestylists and practitioners and eventually you will come across these two Rock Stars: Red Raspberry and Nettles.

 Susun Weed promotes the practice of drinking nourishing herbal infusions daily as a foundational practice for well-being.
 This is for everyone, not just those trying to become or already pregnant.
 Each day you would choose one of the nourishing herbs and make an infusion.
-The nourishing herbs I am most familiar with are comfrey leaf, nettle, oatstraw, and red clover blossoms.
-I believe there are some who advise against comfrey leaf during pregnancy.
-You also want to be mindful of your source, in particular with comfrey, because they may also accumulate toxins from their environment.
+The nourishing herbs I am most familiar with are nettle, oatstraw, and red clover blossoms.
+You also want to be mindful of your sources because while these plants are a great source of nutrients and minerals, they can also accumulate toxins from their environment.
 Nettle is commonly suggested for issues with fertility and during pregnancy, however everyone and every situation is different and this information does not replace working with a medical provider.

 How to make an Herbal Infusion: Use a ratio of 1oz or 3-4 tablespoons of dried herbal material to 1 quart of boiling water.
 If you are using a mason jar you will want to run warm water in the mason jar beforehand to warm the glass up so that it does not crack when you add the boiling water.
 You can also put a knife in the jar so that the metal pulls some of the heat out of the water.

 You can put a covering (lid) over your container of herbal tea and water as well as wrap it in a cloth to keep the heat in.
 Let it steep for a minimum of 4 hours up to overnight.
 When finished, strain it and squeeze excess liquid out of the herbal matter.
 Drink it immediately or within 16 hours.